felixSchl/neodoc/README.md

 * `opts.laxPlacement` - Relax placement rules.
 Positionals and commands are no longer solid anchors.
 The order amongs them, however, remains fixed.
 This implies that options can appear anywhere.
+* `opts.versionFlags` - An array of flags that trigger the special version
+  behavior: Print the program version and exit with code 0.
+* `opts.version` - The version to print for the special version behavior.
+  Defaults to finding the version of the nearest package.json file, relative to the executing main module.
+Note that disk IO is only performed if `opts.versionFlags` is non-empty and `opts.version` is not set.
+* `opts.helpFlags` - An array of flags that trigger the special help
+  behavior: Print the full program help text and exit with code 0.

 For example: